isomerpages/pa-cdccs/_programmes/Wellness & Sustainability/Upcycling @ Central Singapore.md

 **Sustainability Workshops**
 ![Project Upcycle](/images/Programmes/307855820_10159331042328192_8130489532939644615_n.jpg)
 Learn about upcycling and techniques to repurpose pre-loved items into new items through our sustainability workshops!
+It is one of the ways Central Singapore CDC supports the Singapore Green Plan 2030.

 **Project Upcycle**
 ![Project Upcycle](/images/Programmes/f00fe9b0-381c-46da-b11d-aefa23c6c223_image3.jpg)